 The only personal detail available is that he was 5’11".
 Died in London Oct 17 1957.

-11132422) William K Maturin (Kay) born in Kingston, Surrey in about 1886 (he was at school in Tunbridge, Kent, aged 15 in the 1901 census.
+11132422) William Kyrle Maturin (Kay) Second child of Fred and Edith born in Kingston, Surrey in about 1886.
+He was at school in Tunbridge, Kent, aged 15 in the 1901 census.
+However, Elizabeth College, Guernsey claims him as an Old Elizabethan on their Memorial Roll for the Greart War.
 Lieutenant in the Uganda Police Service when he died on 29 January 1915.
 Buried at St James churchyard Mbarara, Uganda.

 1132423) Charles Gordon Maturin (Sunny) - born Kingston, Surrey, 27 Jan 1887.
 Died at school in Tunbridge first quarter 1900.
 Edith was greatly affected by his death and wrote about her seance contact with him in "Rachel Comforted: Conversations of a Mother in the Dark with Her Child in the Light" (a shortened version is on Google Books).